chris-guidry/Book-Search-By-Author-App/README.md

     Firefox Console Error: "junk after document element" (bookListTemplate.html) The bookListTemplate.html template gets imported into index.html and Firefox interprets it as XML so it think's there's a problem with the syntax.
 It seems to be a Firefox bug: https://github.com/angular/angular.js/issues/7814

-##Sass - convert to one minified CSS file (would be automated with Gulp)
+##Sass - manually convert to one minified CSS file (handled by Gulp)
     sass sass/style.scss css/style.css  --style compressed

-##JS - convert to one minified JS file (would be automated with Gulp)
+##JS - manually convert to one minified JS file (handled by Gulp)
     uglifyjs js/app.js services/*.js controllers/*.js --output js/script.js --source-map js/script.js.map --compress